hans-ob1/neural_cam_ros/README.md

 #neural-cam-ros
-neural-cam-ros is basically an extension of neural-cam except wrapped with ros.
+neural-cam-ros is basically an extension of neural-cam except wrapped with ROS.
 The backend framework used is darknet developed by Joseph Redmon.
-This version is compiled with cmake.
-Feel free to modify to your own use.
-Pre-trained VGG, coco weights are in the weights folder
+This moduele is designed to quickly test the state-of-the-art obstacle detection for moving robots.
+No training option is available in this module.
+You can browse through the weights folder for pre-trained weights such as VGG/Coco

 Usage Details:
 - rosmake